 How did our offerings to address this need for enablement take shape?
 For many years we had been designing tools and defining procedures that would bring clarity and precision to our own investment decision-making.
 Thus, over the years, the company has developed many tools, disciplines, and resources.
 We simply decided to share some of the most important tools and procedures with others.
 Though training and education had been a major part of our business before, we concluded that the time had come to focus our efforts entirely on addressing that need through our publications, software tools, and tutorials.

-On December 31, 2005, Felt Financial stopped managing portfolios for others to focus entirely on investor enablement.
+Accordingly, Felt Financial stopped managing portfolios for others to focus entirely on investor enablement.
 In keeping with that shift in emphasis, the company changed its name from Felt Financial, LLC, to Stock Disciplines, LLC.
 Our company's marketing identity is now StockDisciplines.com.
-The efforts of our personnel have undergone a seamless evolution of purpose going back to 1988.
 The goal of the company is to provide investors and traders with the tools and knowledge necessary to invest intelligently and with discipline.
 Though the term "trader" is generally applied to a person who holds a position for a relatively short time, we consider all investors to be traders.
 Both "traders" and "investors" must buy and sell.
 How successful a trader or investor will be is determined, for the most part, by how the processes of buying and selling are managed.
 It is this process of buying and selling that requires attention, and that is where we focus our efforts.
 We use the terms "investors" and "traders" interchangeably because they both must use the same key processes to implement their plan.
 One just moves a little slower than the other.
 The other differentiating factor is that "fundamentals" are increasingly important in stock evaluation as the holding period increases.
 However, that is not to say that fundamentals are not important to the short-term trader.

 For more on why we stopped managing money for others to focus on our own trading, see question #10 after clicking on